gu-fan/trans.vim/README.rst

 Trans.vim
 =========

-Tries to make translate words and files in vim easier (into English).
+Tries to make translate words and files in vim easier (from/into English).

 Includes bing and google translator.